m12watanabe1a/my_service_test/README.md

 # My Service Test
-This package is for checking behavior of service serve/client with composed node.
+This package is for checking behavior of service serve/client with composable node.

 ## Run